MarketAlly/MarketAlly.AIPlugin/MarketAlly.AIPlugin/README.md

 ﻿# MarketAlly AI Plugin Toolkit

-A flexible .NET plugin framework for AI model function calling and tool integration.
-This framework provides a unified way to create and manage plugins that can be used with various AI models including OpenAI, Claude, Qwen, Mistral, and Gemini.
+A flexible .NET plugin toolkit for AI model function calling and tool integration.
+This toolkit provides a unified way to create and manage plugins that can be used with various AI models including OpenAI, Claude, Qwen, Mistral, and Gemini.

 ## Features